tig/Premise/Premise Protocol Docs.md

     <content>

 If you do not specify `Connection: Keep-Alive` then Premise will close the HTTP connection after each response.

-It is not clear what happens if you don't specify `SYSConnector` (it may have something to do with authentication).
+`User-Agent` can be anything.
+It is ignored by the server.

+The Premise WebClient server expects HTTP requests like this

+    POST /sys/command HTTP/1.1
+    User-Agent: some user agent
+    Host: hostname:port
+    Connection: Keep-Alive
+    Authorization: Basic authinfo

+`command` is of the form `location?restOfCommand` where `location` is the path to the object (e.g. `Home/Downstairs`)

+`restOfCommand` is the command and options (e.g. `a?...`).
+If the URL does not start with `/sys/` Premise assumes the client is requesting a static file from disk.

+`authinfo` is the standard encoding of the username and password per the HTTP Authorization header.
+This is, of course, optional.

+***Note:*** The Premise webserver has a bug wherein URIs that are malformed do nothing.
+There is no HTTP error (e.g. 404) returned to the client and the socket remains open.
+This includes requesting static files that don't exist (e.g. `GET /badfile HTTP/1.1`) as well as when the format is wrong (e.g. leaving off the preceding `/` on `/sys/` as in `POST sys/location?command HTTP/1.1`).

 ## Normal Responses
 Responses are standard HTTP (except in "fast mode", described elsewhere).
 Generally of the form: